CarlosAMolina/cmoli.es/src/projects/aws-s3-diff/introduction.md

 Minimum two accounts.
 There isn't a maximum number of accounts.

-- Can I compare paths in the same AWS account?
+- Can I compare paths for the same account?

+Yes, instead of managing each `s3-uris-to-analyze.csv` column as a different account, configure them using the desired paths of the target AWS account.

-Sure, but you can't repeat the same AWS account name in the first line of the `s3-uris-to-analyze.csv` file.
+You can't repeat the same AWS account name in the first line of the `s3-uris-to-analyze.csv` file.
 It can be solved with a prefix, for example `pro,pro-b`.

 - Can I specify an URI more than once in the `s3-uris-to-analyze.csv` file in the same AWS account?

 It is not possible, each URI must be unique per AWS account.
-The current version of the program cannot manage a duplicated URI.
+The current version of the program cannot manage duplicated URIs.

 For example, if you want to analyze this: